 This college-wide interdisciplinary minor is designed for students considering a career in the field of renewable energy, or as preparation for graduate work in a wide range of academic disciplines.

-Eight credits of coursework must be unique to the minor.
+Eight credits of coursework must be unique to the minor and students must complete all coursework with a minimum GPA of 2.00.
 For policies governing all minors, see AP.5.3.4 Minors.

 Total credits: 17-20